 Not only did it attract a female audience, but the backdrop of football made it palatable for husbands and boyfriends who reluctantly tagged along.

 For all we know, the real-life Tuohys may have a wonderful marriage based on biblical principles.
-However, a biblical marriage is not as interesting to explore because it seems old-fashioned, backwards, and sexist, making the film a tougher sell than it already is.
+However, a biblical marriage is not as interesting to explore because it seems old-fashioned, backward, and sexist, making the film a tougher sell than it already is.

 As noted in Rick’s review of the film, Leigh Anne Tuohy’s character is a domineering and strong-willed woman, surrounded by a bunch of passive, inept males (her younger son being the only exception to this rule).
 Since this film was created as a vehicle for a major actress, the writer/director and/or studio may have taken fictional liberties in order to make the part more attractive for a bigger-name star.

 Stars like Julia Roberts (the director had purportedly written the part with her in mind) and Sandra Bullock would most likely have passed on the role if Leigh Anne had been a helper to her husband with a quiet and gentle spirit, rather than how she’s portrayed in the film.
 After all, being a complementarian doesn’t win Academy Awards; being sassy and ruling over others does.